 A learning log is a specialized type of journal.
-Unlike typical journals, students record responses to the material they are learning.
+Unlike typical journals, students record responses to the educational material they are learning.
+This type of journal helps students reflect more deeply on the material they are learning.

 Learning logs may include:

 - Semantic Maps